Mark-Yeatman/Mark-Yeatman/README.md

 - 👋 Hi, I’m @Mark-Yeatman
 - 👀 I’m interested in ...
 Robotics, Human-Machine Interaction, Machine-Learning, Biomechanics, and Computer Vision (in that order)
 - 🌱 I’m currently learning ...
-Rust (and how to explode things with my mind)
+Rust.
-- 💞️ I’m looking to collaborate on ... making a Robotics Sim in Rust
+- 💞️ I’m looking to collaborate on ... anything interesting.
 - 📫 How to reach me ... mark-yeatman@gmail.com

 <!---